protect-ukraine-now/pun/Supplemental Bill - Call For Action.md

 If you are an Organization, consider using **mailing lists** to reach out to your **members** and **subscribers** with the message.

 ### How is that going to affect my 501(c)3 org?
-A 501(c)(3) organization may engage in some lobbying, but too much lobbying activity risks loss of tax-exempt status.
-[Read more](https://www.irs.gov/charities-non-profits/lobbying).
+A 501(c)(3) organization may engage in some lobbying, but too much lobbying activity risks loss of tax-exempt status ([read more](https://www.irs.gov/charities-non-profits/lobbying)).
 Please talk to an attorney for professional advice.

 ---------------------------------------